davidkorff/IMS_App/FORM_BUILDER_DOCUMENTATION.md

    - Use appropriate field types (e.g., email for email addresses)
    - Provide inline validation feedback
    - Show progress indicators for multi-page forms

+4. **Repeatable Fields**
+   - Use fieldset-repeater for dynamic collections (vehicles, locations, etc.)
+   - Set reasonable minItems/maxItems limits to prevent UI overload
+   - Provide clear addButtonText to guide users
+   - Use collapsible: true for better organization when items have many fields
+   - Consider using dynamic itemLabel with field values for better identification

 ## Future Enhancements